Target tracker

 In terms of corporate response options, the current freshwater targets for quantity and quality, as well as the current land targets on no conversion and land footprint reduction, focus primarily on avoidance and reduction actions, while the landscape engagement target primarily drives regeneration and restoration actions.

-SBTN will be releasing guidance on target implementation (Step 4: Act) in 2025.
+SBTN will be releasing additional resources on target implementation (Step 4: Act) in 2026.

 In the meantime, the response option database provides initial resources for companies.